aglab2/tutorials/git.md

 Let's see an example.
 Assume there is a repository for Star Display layouts https://github.com/StarDisplayLayouts/layouts.
 My fork of this repository is https://github.com/aglab2/layouts.
 When I wanted to make changes in the repository, I made a new "branch" called "jj" where I put my changed https://github.com/aglab2/layouts/commits/jj.
 I clone my fork locally, make a new commit, push my changes to remote.
 From my branch "jj" I create a Pull Request on GitHub to "main" repository.

-# How to make a simple PR
+# How to clone your repo

 Start by making a fork of the repository.
 You will need to create an account on GitHub.
 I will use "cmder" in this tutorial, WSL should be also sufficient.
 Open command line and generate SSH keys